OPRT Business Plan for Fiscal 2016

 The current state of tuna resources and tuna fisheries and the issues facing OPRT

-6. The Catch Documentation Scheme, designed to ensure traceability from production to landing of the catch, is now being implemented for the Atlantic bluefin tuna and the southern bluefin tuna with the aim to keep out the tunas caught by IUU fishing vessels from the international markets.
-At ICCAT, electronized Catch Documentation scheme will be initiated in order to achieve greater efficiency and effectiveness.
-There is a need to ensure steady implementation of this scheme.
+6. The Catch Documentation Scheme, designed to ensure traceability from the production to landing of the catch, is currently implemented for the Atlantic bluefin tuna and the southern bluefin tuna, with the aim to keep out the tunas caught by IUU fishing vessels from the international markets.
+ICCAT will require from May 1, 2016 the use of Electronic Bluefin Tuna Catch Document (eBCD) program to ensure greater efficiency and effectiveness (also making possible the use of the documents for a certain period of time).
+There is a need to ensure steady implementation of this new initiative.

-7. Several international environmental organizations are steadfastly continuing their campaigns to call for protection of tuna and marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
-Under these circumstances, it is necessary to continue our publicity so that tuna longline fisheries may not be unduly restricted and appropriate public understanding can be gained on tuna longline fishing that promotes responsible fisheries.
+7. Several international environmental organizations are constantly continuing their campaigns to call for protection of not only tunas and but also marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
+Under these circumstances, it is necessary to continue collection of information in collaboration with other parties promoting sustainable use of marine resources.
+At the same time, it is essential to step up our publicity activities so that public understanding can be gained on tuna longline fishing that promotes responsible fisheries.

-8. Amid the present situation where consumers tend to reduce fish consumption and the competition between seafood and other food commodities is intensifying, greater efforts than ever should be made to publicize the “promotion of sustainable utilization of tunas caught under appropriate stock management scheme”–which is one of the stated missions of OPRT.
-Such efforts should include expanding opportunities to appeal to consumers about the characteristics of sashimi tuna.
+8. In Japan, consumers tend to reduce fish consumption and the competition between seafood and other food commodities is intensifying.
+Amid this situation, greater efforts than ever should be made to publicize the “promotion of sustainable utilization of tunas caught under appropriate stock management scheme” — which is one of the stated missions of OPRT.
+Such efforts should include expanding opportunities to appeal the positive characteristics of sashimi tuna to consumers.

-9. Efforts should be made to carry out the repayment program under the “FOC Fishing Vessel Scrapping Project,” due to be completed in fiscal 2019, through smooth collection of project liabilities borne by Japanese vessels, Taiwanese vessels and legitimatized vessels of Vanuatu and the Seychelles.
+9. Efforts should be continued to carry out the payment program under the “FOC Fishing Vessel Scrapping Project,” due to be completed in fiscal 2019, through smooth collection of project liabilities borne by Japanese vessels, Taiwanese vessels and legitimatized vessels of Vanuatu and the Seychelles.

 Taking the above situation into consideration, OPRT will carry out the following activities, in order to contribute to the sustainable development of tuna fisheries and stable supply of tunas to the markets through promotion of the measures to reinforce the conservation and management of tuna resources,(1) Monitoring of the state of tuna resources and the trend of international stock management by RFMOs;